SOl0m0n/Sn0w/README.md

 - Attack Main in The Middle(MiTM)

 # Functionality
-List of the protocols/packets supported:
+List of the filter protocols/packets:
 - TELNET
 - FTP
 - HTTP